 Role of the Court

-As we navigate the complexities of trust administration following the death of the last trustee, it’s essential to seek professional advice to ensure compliance with legal requirements and to protect the interests of the beneficiaries.
+As we navigate the complexities of trust administration following the death of the last trustee, seeking specialist legal advice promptly is essential to protect the interests of the beneficiaries and ensure compliance with legal requirements.

 Potential Outcomes for the Trust Estate

-When the last surviving trustee dies, the trust estate faces several potential outcomes that can significantly impact its distribution and management.
-The specific consequences depend on the trust’s provisions, the presence of successor trustees, and the legal framework governing the trust.
+When the last surviving trustee dies, the trust estate faces several potential outcomes depending on the trust deed’s provisions, the availability of replacement trustees, and the type of trust involved.
+Understanding these outcomes is essential for protecting the assets and the beneficiaries’ interests.

 Distribution of Assets